Drew Waters Player Props: Royals vs. Phillies

 - The pitching staff for the Phillies has a collective 9.1 K/9, the 10th-best in the league.

-- The Phillies have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (124 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.